rondiaz/isoparser/README.md

 Sample app which parses ISO base media file

-This is an exercise to write a C++ application that prints the layout of the sample ISO media file and extracts the contents of the MDAT box.
+This is an exercise to write a C++ application that prints the layout of the sample ISO media file and extracts the contents of the rDAT box.

 It does the following:
 1. Read the sample file from